Church of Christ (Assured Way)

-The Church of Christ with the Elijah Message - The Assured Way of the Lord, Inc., informally called The Assured Way, is a denomination of the Latter Day Saint movement based in Independence, Missouri.
+The Church of Christ with the Elijah Message – The Assured Way of the Lord, Inc., informally called The Assured Way, is a denomination of the Latter Day Saint movement based in Independence, Missouri.
+Founded in the Democratic Republic of Congo in Africa by Apostle Bama wa Mobutu Gloire on August 20, 1994, and incorporated in the United States of America by Apostle Leonard H. Draves in 2004.
 The Assured Way church is one of four groups that trace their origin to the church founded by William Draves in 1943, after his split with Otto Fetting, who had founded the Church of Christ (also known as the "Fettingites").
 Although all four churches have similar names and nearly identical doctrines, they are not in communion and maintain separate legal organizations.
-The Assured Way church was legally incorporated by William Draves' son, Leonard Draves in 2004, six months after Leonard was removed from the ministry by other leaders of the Church of Christ with the Elijah Message, Inc. Leonard Draves had previously founded the Church of Christ with the Elijah Message, Inc., after breaking with the Church of Christ with the Elijah Message, Established Anew 1929.
+The Assured Way church was legally incorporated by Apostle Bama wa Mobutu Gloire in Africa in 1994.
+William Draves' son, Leonard Draves, legally incorporated the same church in the United States in 2004, six months after Leonard was removed from the ministry by other leaders of the Church of Christ with the Elijah Message, Inc. that was organized in 1994.
+Leonard Draves had previously founded the Church of Christ with the Elijah Message, Inc. in 1994, after breaking with the Church of Christ with the Elijah Message, Established Anew 1929.